ibm-cloud-docs/hs-crypto/rotate-master-key.md

     ```
     {: pre}

-    If you accidentally cancelled this command, you can rerun it at any point.
-    {: tip}

   2. When prompted, type `y` to proceed with the pre-check.

     The following settings are checked:
-    * Only one service instance is selected and all cryto units from that service instance are select.
+    * Only one service instance is selected and all crypto units from that service instance are select.
-    * All select crypto units leave imprint mode and have the same signature threshold.
+    * All selected crypto units have left imprint mode and have the same signature threshold.
     * The selected administrators match the administrators installed in the crypto units.
     * All crypto units have the new and current key registers configured correctly.

-  3. To complete master key rotation and activate the new master key, enter the password for the signature key file to be used when prompted.
+  3. To rotate the master key and activate the new master key, enter the password for the signature key file to be used when prompted.

-    You must enter the password for the current signature key file when prompted.
-Otherwise, your service instance is not usable.
-    {: important}

     It might take approximately 60 seconds to reencrypt 3000 root keys.
 When the master key is being rotated, you cannot perform any key-related actions except for deleting keys.
     {: note}

     A success message is displayed when the master key rotation is completed.

     The new master key is now in `Valid` state in the current master key register.
-Check out [Master key rotation](/docs/hs-crypto?topic=hs-crypto-key-rotation#how-master-key-rotation-works) for information on how the key states change.
+Check out [Master key rotation](/docs/hs-crypto?topic=hs-crypto-master-key-rotation-intro) for information on how the key states change.

 You have successfully rotated the currently master key with the new master key.
 Your root keys and encryption keys are now well-protected by the new master key.

+If an error occurs during master key rotation, see [Why can't I rotate master keys using key part files](/docs/hs-crypto?topic=hs-crypto-troubleshoot-master-key-rotation-key-part-files).

 ## What's next
 {: #rotate-master-key-next}

-- To learn more about key rotation, check out [Key rotation introduction](/docs/hs-crypto?topic=hs-crypto-key-rotation).
+- To learn more about master key rotation, check out [Master key rotation introduction](/docs/hs-crypto?topic=hs-crypto-master-key-rotation-intro).
-- Go to the **Manage keys** tab of your instance dashboard to [manage root keys and standard keys](/docs/hs-crypto?topic=hs-crypto-get-started#manage-keys).
+- Go to the **Key management service keys** tab of your instance dashboard to [manage root keys and standard keys](/docs/hs-crypto?topic=hs-crypto-get-started#manage-keys).
 To find out more about programmatically managing your keys, check out the {{site.data.keyword.hscrypto}} [key management API reference doc](https://{DomainName}/apidocs/hs-crypto){: external}.
 - To find out more about encrypting your data by using the cloud HSM function of {{site.data.keyword.hscrypto}}, check out the [PKCS #11 API reference](/docs/hs-crypto?topic=hs-crypto-pkcs11-api-ref) and [GREP11 API reference doc](/docs/hs-crypto?topic=hs-crypto-grep11-api-ref).